ghernandez23/Election-Analysis/README.md

 2b.
 Raymon Anthony
 2c.
 Diana DeGette

-3. Each of the candidates total votes are the following- 3a.
+3. Each of the candidates total votes are the following 3a.
 Casper Stockham: 85,213 total votes, 23%
 3b.
 Raymon Anthony: 11,606 total votes, 3.1%
 3c.
 Diana DeGette: 272,892 total votes, 73.8%